bartbutenaers/node-red-dashboard-2-ui-video/README.md

 + The common video and audio [formats](https://videojs.com/html5-video-support/), like e.g. H264 which is supported by all major browsers.
 + Http Live Streaming (HLS) streaming.
 Some browsers offer [native](https://caniuse.com/?search=hls) HLS out of the box, and otherwise this node will support it via the [Hls.js](https://github.com/video-dev/hls.js/blob/master/README.md) library.
 This includes the playback of fragmented mp4 files (fmp4) via m3u8 playlists.
 See [this](https://github.com/bartbutenaers/node-red-dashboard-2-ui-video/wiki/HLS-introduction) wiki page for more information.

+See the [wiki](https://github.com/bartbutenaers/node-red-dashboard-2-ui-video/wiki) for a series of tutorials about this node.

 ### Example flow - dynamic properties
 The following example [flow](https://github.com/bartbutenaers/node-red-dashboard-2-ui-video/blob/main/examples/dynamic%20properties.json) demonstrates how to play mp4 and hls, and how to control the widget properties dynamically via input messages: